chalermporn/CMS/Documentation/SRS(en).md

    - selection of a template for editing (home page, main page);
    - editing the page based on the selected template;
    - saving page;
-3. *Graphical part*
-   - a family of functions for creating ui-components.

 # 5. Other non-functional features
 ## 5.1 Security Requirements